Why Use A Natural Deodorant & How It Works

 "For 80 percent of the common chemicals in everyday use in this country we know almost nothing about whether or not they can damage the brains of children, the immune system, the reproductive system, and the other developing organs.
 It's really a terrible mess we've gotten ourselves into."

 Making sense of the myriad of ingredients in skincare products is challenging and confusing.
 One study reports that an ingredient is safe and another reports the complete opposite.
-There are many ingredients that are "considered safe in the small doses used in skincare products."
+There are many ingredients that are "considered safe in the small doses when used in skincare products."

 But when I think of the various products I use on my skin each and every day, I can’t help but wonder how much is "a safe small dose" after +60 years.